-Tying owners to a schedule resulted in costs from fielding bad teams and benefits from having a competitive team.
-Hulbert understood that fans would see that teams were in earnest competition with one another.
-The public would have faith that owners needing to win to increase their profits would put forth an honest effort.
+Tying owners to a schedule resulted in costs from fielding a bad team and benefits from having a competitive team.
+Hulbert understood fans would see that teams were in earnest competition with one another.
+The public would have faith that owners needing to field a wining team in order to increase their profits would put forth an honest effort.

 Hulbert established the league's credibility by strictly enforcing these rules.
 In the first year of National League play, two struggling teams, Philadelphia and New York, did not play their final series.
-Even though the games would not have had an impact on league standings, Hulbert banned the two teams from the league (Leifer, 1995; Seymour, 1960; Vincent, 1994).
+Even though the games would not have impacted the final standings, Hulbert banned the two teams from the league (Leifer, 1995; Seymour, 1960; Vincent, 1994).
 The message was clear: The integrity of the league would not be compromised for the short-term financial interests of owners.

-Hulbert also understood that the integrity of baseball was suspect as long as the players' honesty was questionable.
+Hulbert also understood that the integrity of baseball would become suspect if the public questioned players' honesty.
 Baseball became popular at the height of the Victorian period in the United States.
 Large segments of Middle America followed strict cultural conventions.
 Many followed religious regimes prohibiting gaming and drinking-staples of the sporting subculture.
 Hulbert needed to create a cultural product that did not offend the sensibilities of the middle and upper classes.
 To appeal to this large market segment, Hulbert prohibited betting at National League ballparks.
 He also prohibited playing games on Sunday and selling beer at ballparks.
-The Cincinnati club objected to the no-liquor rule and was ultimately expelled from the National League (Hickok Sports, n.d.).
+The Cincinnati club objected to the no-liquor rule and was ultimately expelled from the National League (Sportsencyclopedia, 2002).
 Hulbert tried to clean up the atmosphere at ballparks further by banning "unwholesome groups" and activities from the game.
 He raised ticket prices to decrease the number of working-class patrons and make the games more appealing to the "better" classes (Abrams, 1998).

-The credibility of the players, many of them working-class immigrants, benefited from the widely held Victorian notion that a strong athletic body was a sign of strong moral character.
-The National League owners imposed curfews on the players to maintain their clean image.
+Players, many of them working-class immigrants, benefited from the widely held Victorian notion that a strong athletic body signaled an equally strong moral character.
+The National League owners imposed curfews on their players to maintain a clean image.
 Hulbert policed the sport with a vengeance.
-Players caught gambling were banned from the league for life (Leifer, 1995; Seymour, 1960; Vincent, 1994)-a rule emphasizing the importance of the appearance of honest effort.
+Players caught gambling were banned from the league for life (Leifer, 1995; Seymour, 1960; Vincent, 1994), a rule emphasizing the importance of the appearance of honest effort.